 Welcome to all Culinary Copper Lovers !

-It will not be uncommon for you to find prestigious brands like GAILLARD PARIS, JACQUOTOT, LEGRY, H. POMMIER, DEHILLERIN, MAUVIEL, FALK, CHOMETTE FAVOR, MATFER BOURGEAT and lots more!
+Do you want to know more about GAILLARD PARIS, JACQUOTOT, LEGRY, H. POMMIER, DEHILLERIN, MAUVIEL, FALK, CHOMETTE FAVOR, MATFER BOURGEAT and many others?

 For all types of Copper Pans and Pots like saucepans, sauté pans, jam pans, frying pans, stock pots, stew pans, windsor pots, cocottes, etc...